loresuso/falco-action/README.md

 | `filters-config`      | Filter configuration file                  | string  | false    | src/filters.config  |

 #### Config file - filtering and exceptions
 Filters and exceptions can be applied to the report to create tailored insights, reduce false positives, and highlight critical information.
-Since Falco runs under the hood, you can easily leverage familiar Falco conditions to add exceptions and filters.
+Since Falco runs under the hood, you can easily leverage Falco conditions to add exceptions and filters.

 We currently accept filters on:
 - outbound_connections